VerticalRelevance/control-broker/README.md

 The `reason` should match the one specified in the relevant OPA Policy.
 Check out the [policies governing SQS](./supplementary_files/opa-policies/SQS) to compare the configuration of the `failMe` resource we just proposed with the allowed values defined by the OPA Policy.

+This table can be queried programatically.

 So far we've seen the initial commit with compliant IaC (1) pass and noncompliant IaC (2) fail using the provided OPA Policies.

 ### (3)

 In the final portion of the walkthrough, we'll edit the OPA Policy governing the evaluation.
 Let's take the noncompliant SQS Queue from (2) and edit the relevant OPA Policy so that it now compliant, then we'll send it back through the Evaluation Pipeline and compare the result.

-In our Example App repo, let's comment out the IaC labeled (2) and uncomment section (3).Notice that we've simple renamed the SQS Queue that just failed in (2) to `fifoFalseQueueMakeMePass` and left the configuration the same.
+In our Example App repo, let's comment out the IaC labeled (1) and (2) and uncomment section (3).Notice that we've simple renamed the SQS Queue that just failed in (2) to `fifoFalseQueueMakeMePass` and left the configuration the same.
 Commit this with a commit message such as:

 ```
 fifoFalseQueueMakeMePass